 Test products for different regions

 If your skill supports in-skill purchasing in multiple regions, you can use the Alexa Simulator to test in-skill purchasing in the default locale for each region (marketplace).
 When you use the Alexa Simulator, you can test each region by using your developer account.
 If you want to test on a physical Echo device, you must create an account in each region.

 - Find your skill in the list.
 Under Actions, choose Edit.

 - At the top of the page, select Test.

 - On the Test page, for Test is disabled for this skill, select Development.

 Under Alexa Simulator, select the locale for which you want to test in-skill purchasing.

 - Use voice or text to launch your skill, and then interact with your skill appropriately.
 Based on the locale that you selected, the Alexa Simulator uses the price that corresponds to the default locale for the region in the purchasing flow.
-The default locale is en-US for

 Test consumable purchases when enabling and disabling the skill